 By Brandon Voss

 Why did the Go-Go’s cancel last summer’s tour?
 Blame Jane Wiedlin and a fall that left the guitarist-singer-songwriter with two seriously injured knees.
-But then you can thank her, because what was originally planned as a farewell tour for the pioneering all-women rock band has been rechristened as the nonfinal Ladies Gone Wild tour, which kicks off Friday in Las Vegas.
-The new North American tour celebrates the recently released 30th anniversary remastered reissue of the group’s debut album, Beauty and the Beat, which includes hit singles “Our Lips Are Sealed” and “We Got the Beat.”
-Wiedlin, who has also found success as a solo artist and actress, opens up to The Advocate about her surreal life as a bisexual minister, sci-fi geek, and honorary queen on the San Francisco drag scene.
+Then you can thank her, because what was originally planned as a farewell tour for the pioneering all-women rock band has been rechristened as the nonfinal Ladies Gone Wild tour, which kicks off Friday in Las Vegas.
+The new North American tour celebrates the recently released 30th anniversary remastered reissue of the group’s debut album, Beauty and the Beat.
+Wiedlin, who has also found success as a solo artist and actress, opens up about her surreal life as a bisexual minister, sci-fi geek, and honorary queen on the San Francisco drag scene.

 Jane Wiedlin: [Laughs] I don’t know about all that.
 But it is nice when something bad happens and something good comes out of it — it eases the pain a bit.
 I’m really happy we’re not calling it a farewell tour this summer, which means there’s the possibility for more fun and games for the Go-Go’s.